The classification of 2-connected 7-manifolds: The classification of 2-connected 7-manifolds

 \subsection{Almost diffeomorphisms}

-In this subsection we briefly review the almost diffeomorphism category in dimension $7$.
-We shall return to consider almost diffeomorphisms in more detail in Section \ref{subsec:inertia_and_reactivity2}.
-An almost diffeomorphism $f \colon M_0 \acong M_1$ is a spin homeomorphism which is smooth except perhaps at a finite number of singular points $\{m_0, \dots, m_a\} \subset M_0$.
+In this subsection we briefly review the almost smooth spin category in dimension $7$.
+An {\em almost diffeomorphism} $f \colon M_0 \acong M_1$ is a homeomorphism which is smooth except perhaps at a finite set of singular points $\{m_0, \dots, m_a\} \subset M_0$.
 Notice that {\em we do not require $f$ to be non-smooth} at $m_i$, but we rather {\em allow} it.
-In this case $M_0$ and $M_1$ are called almost diffeomorphic.
-If $M = M_0 = M_1$, then we can compose almost diffeomorphisms and we define
+The composition of almost diffeomorphisms is again an almost diffeomorphism and so almost diffeomorphism defines an equivalence relation on smooth spin $7$-manifolds.